jayseaCODE/React-js-demo/README.md

 ## Built With

-* [Create React App](https://github.com/facebook/create-react-app) - The tool used to setup this React app
+* [Create React App](https://github.com/facebook/create-react-app) - The tool used to bootstrap this React app

 ## Contributing